mishabruml/ecotricity-meter-reads-service/README.md

 If a matching meter reading cannot be found, the API responds with status 404 and body: `No reading(s) found for query {"customerId":"ffec5567-3314-4e7c-b2a8-45456832762a"}`

+### POST /meter-read

+Endpoint used for putting new meter readings into the database.
+The reading data is sent via JSON in the POST body, and is strictly validated against the schema.
+The POST is also checked for idempotency and uniqueness- see the Idempotency section in [System Design](#system-design)

+The POST expects a request header `Idempotency-Key` which must be a `uuid`.
+Set your header in curl with the `-H` flag, you'll need to generate a uuid though.
+You could use [https://www.guidgenerator.com/](https://www.guidgenerator.com/) or something similar.
+My preferred method, however, is to send the requests in Postman, set the `Idempotency-Key` header, and use the `{{guid}}` global variable as the value.
+This will generate a `uuid` for you at runtime (when you hit send)

 ## System Design <a name="system-design"></a>

 ### API Design and Platform
 This service is built as a RESTful API using primarily Node.js.
 It is designed to be deployed as a serverless API, using [Now](https://zeit.co/) platform.
 This was chosen as it is free, open source (ish), and easy to get a live API up and running in no time.
 It is effectively a sugary wrapper around AWS Lambdas, so the Node.Js code that provides the actual valuable logic could easily be re-purposed onto a (more enterprise) API-Gateway/Lambda stack for instance.
 I chose not to do this myself since a) it would be fun to learn a new technology and b) I thought it would be more difficult and fiddly than using an out-the-box tool like Now.
 The API is designed to be RESTful, with a single endpoint `/meter-read` with two available methods, `GET` and `POST`, for accepting and presenting meter readings.
+I wrote this API with a strong emphasis on strict data validation, at the request-level, and again at the database-level via schemas.

 ### Database